RazvanAnisia/accommodations/README.md

 ### Testing

-Test where written using Jest and Enzyme.
+Test were written using Jest and Enzyme.